National Native Alcohol and Drug Addictions Program (NNADAP)

 Mental Health Services

-Jahna Hardy a Mental Health Therapist from First Nations and Inuit Health (Health Canada) provides services to community members one day per week (every Tuesdays).
+Jahna Hardy (Monday/Tuesday) and Randal Klaprat (Wednesday-Friday) are the Mental Health Therapists from First Nations and Inuit Health Branch (Health Canada) providing services to community members throughout the week.
 Please contact Pinaymootang Health Centre for appointment bookings or referrals.